Constraints on sub-GeV dark matter scattering on electrons with COSINE-100: Data analysis

-In the light mediator scenario, the distance between the set upper limits and the median sensitivity remains almost constant for any WIMP mass.
-This effect reflects the small change in the spectra shape for low WIMP masses, and particularly for the light mediator model, a spectrum shape variation is only relevant above 10 GeV.
+For lighter DM masses, in both light and heavy mediator scenarios, the distance between the set upper limits and the median sensitivity remains almost constant for any DM mass.
+This effect reflects the small change in the spectra shape for low mass DM particles.

-The upper limits set from this COSINE-100 data analysis for a light and heavy mediator scenarios do not explore regions unconstrained by the most sensitive experiments for the WIMP-electron interaction model, due to their capability of reaching very low threshold (down to a single electron ionization \cite{xenon1twimpelectron}).
-However, the reported COSINE-100 constraints completely exclude the best fit regions for the DAMA/LIBRA modulation results assuming any vector mediator mass, and set the current most stringent upper limits for the WIMP-electron scattering model for a NaI(Tl) experiment.
+The upper limits set from this COSINE-100 data analysis for a light and heavy mediator scenarios do not explore regions unconstrained by the most sensitive experiments for the DM-electron interaction model, due to their capability of reaching very low threshold (down to a single electron ionization \cite{xenon1twimpelectron}).
+However, the reported COSINE-100 constraints completely exclude the best fit regions for DAMA/LIBRA modulation results assuming any vector mediator mass, and set the current most stringent upper limits for the DM-electron scattering model for a NaI(Tl) experiment.